As with humans, dogs also get cancer, particularly as they get older. However, it can…

-Many of us have been confined to our houses for three months now and for the majority of pets, having their owners home all of the time has been a dream come true!
+Due to recent lockdown restrictions many of us have been confined to our houses since January, and for the majority of pets, having their owners home all of the time has been a dream come true!
 Now, as we start to see a light at the end of the tunnel, with lockdowns eased and more workplaces opened, it’s important you get your pets prepared for seeing less of you.
 In this blog we discuss how to get your pet ready for lockdown and give you some tips to keep their separation anxieties in check.

 Book An Appointment

 If you think that your pet is struggling to come to terms with seeing you less post lockdown and you’ve tried all of the things in this blog, book an appointment today.